Azure/azure-quickstart-templates/sas-viya/README.md

 <a name="AddAConfigureIdentitiesService"></a>
 ### Configure the Identities Service
+**Note:**   OpenLDAP systems and customized AD setups might require additional configuration that is beyond the scope of this guide.
+* See [Configure the Connection to Your Identity Provider ](https://go.documentation.sas.com/?docsetId=dplyml0phy0lax&docsetTarget=p0dt267jhkqh3un178jzupyyetsa.htm&docsetVersion=3.4&locale=en#n1p4yydj6grbban1kl1te52gv0kf) in the SAS Viya for Linux: Deployment Guide for more information about configuring the identities service.
+* See [Encrypt LDAP Connections](https://go.documentation.sas.com/?docsetId=calencryptmotion&docsetTarget=n1xdqv1sezyrahn17erzcunxwix9.htm&docsetVersion=3.4&locale=en#p1bai319815977n1bzdyyxr3d5he) in  Encryption in SAS Viya: Data in Motion for more information about securing LDAP connections.

 In the SAS Environment Manager, on the Configuration tab, select the Identities service.
 There are three sections to configure: connection, user, and group.
 #### Connection
 *	host - the DNS address or IP address of your LDAP machine